programmer-akash/AI_ML_TRAINING/Project 2/README.md

 # 🏠 House Price Prediction — Linear Regression

-A machine learning project that predicts California house prices using Linear Regression, built with Python and scikit-learn.
+A supervised machine learning project that predicts California house prices using Linear Regression, built with Python and scikit-learn.

 ---

 ## 📌 Project Overview

-This project trains a supervised regression model on the **California Housing Dataset** (built into scikit-learn) to predict median house values based on demographic and geographic features.
-The workflow covers everything from data loading and EDA to model training, evaluation, feature importance analysis, and a log-transform improvement experiment.
+This project trains a **Linear Regression** model on the **California Housing Dataset** (built into scikit-learn) to predict median house values based on demographic and geographic features.
+The workflow covers a complete 14-step ML pipeline — from data loading and EDA through model training, evaluation, feature importance analysis, log-transform improvement, and saving predictions to CSV.

 ---

 ## 🎯 Objective

-> Train a Linear Regression model that accurately predicts house prices based on features such as income, house age, number of rooms, population, and location.
+> Train a Linear Regression model that accurately predicts California house prices based on features such as median income, house age, number of rooms, population, and geographic location.

 ---

 ## 📂 Repository Structure

 ```
-├── Project_2.ipynb               # Main Jupyter Notebook
+├── Project_2.ipynb                  # Main Jupyter Notebook — full ML pipeline
 ├── house_price_prediction.csv       # Saved prediction results (Actual vs Predicted)
 └── README.md
 ```